 Florencia, lawyer and notary public, has more than 15 years of experience in the banking and corporate area.
-She specializes in financial transactions both local and international, debt restructuring, sovereign debt transactions, public and private securities offerings, as well as provides advice on different types of transactions and on regulatory aspects to various companies in the financial and capital markets sector.
-Her area of practice also includes mergers and acquisitions and she has advised the major international and national companies as well as banks and financial companies in relevant projects in Uruguay.
+She specializes in financial transactions, both local and international, debt restructuring, sovereign debt transactions, securities offerings, as well as provides advice on regulatory aspects to various companies in the financial sector, in particular en the fintech area.
+Her area of practice also includes mergers and acquisitions, having, through the years, advised the major international and national companies in relevant projects in Uruguay.

-She has also focuses on providing advice on compliance issues, including areas such as data protection, prevention of money laundering and terrorist financing, regulatory compliance.
+She has also focused on providing advice on compliance issues, including areas such as data protection as well as prevention of money laundering.
 Florencia has obtained the Certificate in Prevention of Money Laundering and Financing of Terrorism from ISEDE, Business School of Catholic University.

-She has been recognized by prestigious international publications such as "Chambers & Partners" and "Legal 500" for outstanding performance in the area of Financial and Banking Law.
-Florencia obtained a Master in Business Law at the University of Montevideo and was also an Assistant Professor of Financial law at the University of Montevideo.
+She has been recognized by prestigious international publications such as "Chambers & Partners" and "Legal 500" for her outstanding performance in the area of Financial and Banking Law.
+She has also been recognized by “Chambers & Partners” as “Gender Diversity Lawyer of the Year” for her involvement in gender diversity matters.
+Florencia obtained a Master in Business Law at the University of Montevideo and was also an Assistant Professor of Financial law at the same University.

 Florencia assisted The Roberto Giori Company in the first digital national currency issued by a Central Bank.(the e-peso).
 Said transaction was recognized as the “Deal of the Year” by Latin Lawyer.